Bergenin by Ray Sahelian, M.D.

 release of glutamic pyruvic transaminase and sorbitol dehydrogenase into

-hepatocyte medium incubated for 14 h with 1.5 mM galactosamine.
+hepatocyte medium incubated for galactosamine.
 The present

 galactosamine-intoxicated rat hepatocytes by inhibiting the release of glutamic